 Although most glycine is found in proteins, free glycine is found in body fluids as well as in plants.
 It is present in considerable amounts in prostate fluid.

 The normal diet contributes approximately 2 grams of glycine daily.

-Now Foods Glycine 1000mg, is a non-essential amino acid and has the simplest structure of all amino acids, allowing it to fit easily within protein chains and make space for structurally larger amino acids.
+Glycine is a non-essential amino acid and has the simplest structure of all amino acids.
+It to fits easily within protein chains and makes space for structurally larger amino acids.
 This feature makes it very important for specific bodily functions.

 Glycine is also a precursor of creatine, which is used to construct DNA and RNA.
 And it supports glycogen storage, thereby making more glucose available for energy production.

 Glycine encephalopathy (also known as nonketotic hyperglycinemia or NKH) is a genetic disorder characterized by abnormally high levels of a molecule called glycine.
 This molecule is an amino acid, which is a building block of proteins.

 Glycine also acts as a neurotransmitter, which is a chemical messenger that transmits signals in the brain.